 ]]>

-mrfatta.com | Course Syllabus https://mrfatta.com/syllabus/ Sat, 18 Jan 2025 06:00:00 +0000 http://mrfatta.com/?p=8999
+mrfatta.com | Course Syllabus https://mrfatta.com/syllabus/ Mon, 18 Aug 2025 05:00:00 +0000 http://mrfatta.com/?p=8999

 Welcome to mrfatta.com.
-Here is where you will find the necessary coursework for completing your classes in Studio Art I, Studio Art II, and Computer Art Graphics.
+Here is where you will find the necessary coursework for completing your classes in Studio Art I, Studio Art II, and Drawing, and Computer Art Graphics.
 Each course has a Schoology Course that you need to access and be active in.
 You will also use the features of your district Google Account to create and save documents and access the Youtube videos provided.
 Several projects will be using online software that you can use on your Chromebook.
 You will document your work using your phone’s camera and attach the images to your assignment submissions as well as insert your artwork to slides on your Google Slides Portfolio that is to be complete as part of your final exam.

 Learning Targets